gdq12/data-engineering-zoomcamp-2024/week4/4_5_testing_documentation/README.md

   - in dbt Cloud it can be visited by clicking on the small open book icon at the top right corner of the left hand panel (next to the github branch name).

+### Observations

+* in Bigquery there were 3 datasets/databases created: raw, transform, prod

+* all products of `dbt run` were stored in the database trasform.
+Shouldn't of there been a way to have the `models/core` tbls generated in the prod database?

 ### Helpful Links